KYVENetwork/wAR/README.md

 ## Keeping the bridge accountable

-To keep the bridge accountable, the provider can buy tokens from a PSC/DAO and need to stake them.
-For every swap the provider recieves fees.
+To keep the bridge accountable, the provider can buy tokens from a PSC/DAO and needs to stake them.
+For every swap, the provider recieves fees.
 When the provider misbehaves, the staked tokens can be slashed by the DAO.
 When the amount of fees and $AR in the wallet exceeds the staked token values, the provider needs to buy more tokens.